cssinjs/jss/docs/benefits.md

 1. Download size.

-  JSS size is up to 50% smaller, you can save a bandwidth and increase site performance.
+  JSS styles size is up to 50% smaller, you can save a bandwidth and increase site performance.

 1. Code sharing